Mental health is an integral part of overall good health. Help is available for all those that need it.

 World Mental Health Day, observed on 10 October, further aims to raise awareness of mental health issues.
 It began in 1992 at the initiative of the World Federation for Mental Health, a global non-governmental organisation with members in more than 150 countries.
 It is recognised by the United Nations and WHO.

-The theme for World Mental Health Day 2021 is ‘Mental Health Care for All: Let’s Make it a Reality’.
-The COVID-19 pandemic has had a major impact on people’s mental health.
-Some groups, including health and other frontline workers, students, people living alone, and those with pre-existing mental health conditions, have been particularly affected.
-And services for mental, neurological and substance use disorders have been significantly disrupted.
+The theme for World Mental Health Day in 2021 focused on the major impact the COVID-19 pandemic had on people’s mental health.
+Some groups, including health and other frontline workers, students, people living alone, and those with pre-existing mental health conditions, were particularly affected.
+Services for mental, neurological and substance use disorders were also significantly disrupted.
+In 2022 and 2023, the themes have centred around making mental health and wellbeing for all a global priority, and for mental health to be treated equally with physical health.

 Many of those who experience mental health difficulties turn to the support of family and friends.
 Further support can be given by a family doctor, and additional help is often available from community mental health services.